jfrog/charts/README.md

 ## Contributing to JFrog Charts

-Fork the `repo`, make changes and then please run `make lint` to lint charts locally, and at last install the chart to see it is working. :)
+Fork the `repo`, make changes and then please run `make lint` to lint charts locally, and at least install the chart to see it is working. :)

-On success make a [pull request](https://help.github.com/articles/using-pull-requests) (PR).
+On success make a [pull request](https://help.github.com/articles/using-pull-requests) (PR) on to the branch called [pre-unified-platform-inbound-from-forks](https://github.com/jfrog/charts/tree/pre-unified-platform-inbound-from-forks)

 Upon successful review, someone will give the PR a __LGTM__ (_looks good to me_) in the review thread.
 Two __LGTM__ are needed to get the PR approved and merged.